 Low carb diets have been shown to be a successful approach to helping people lose weight.
-But just like any weight loss strategy, the quality of food and total calories consumed also needs to be taken into consideration to effectively lose weight while getting all of the nutrients we need.
+But just like any weight-loss strategy, the quality of food and total calories consumed also need to be taken into consideration to effectively lose weight while getting all of the nutrients we need.

 A low carb diet is generally considered eating less than 150 grams of carbs per day.
 Ultra low carb diets such as the keto diet often require eating fewer than 20 grams of carbs each day.